Thanks for stopping by.

 After purchasing our Portland home in 2005 I got to work designing and planting the garden and quickly fell in love with the vibrant horticulture community here in Oregon.

 I currently serve on the board of directors for the Hardy Plant Society of Oregon, and the Garden Bloggers Fling advisory committee.
 Magazines I’ve written for include Pacific Horticulture; the Oregon Association of Nurseries magazine, Digger; the Rock Garden Quarterly, and Better Homes and Gardens.
+My first book Fearless Gardening: Be Bold, Break the Rules, Grow What You Love was published by Timber Press in 2020.

 I practice the fine art of garden cramscaping and I’m a firm believer there is always room for one more plant.